 Earth and Space Exploration Day

 Saturday, November 7, 2015 (9 a.m. - 3 p.m.)

 Earth and Space Exploration day is a free annual fall event hosted by the School of Earth and Space Exploration (SESE) on ASU’s Tempe campus inside/outside ISTB 4.
 The SESE community offers special science-related activities from 9 a.m. - 3 p.m. for students age five and up, families, educators and anyone interested in exploring Earth and space.

-One of the biggest attractions is ISTB 4 with its Gallery of Scientific Exploration offering a variety of interactive exhibits and the Marston Exploration Theater, which will be running 3-D astronomy shows.
-Visitors can also see a replica of Curiosity Mars rover, explore "A" Mountain (Tempe Butte) on a guided field trip, bring rock samples for Dr. Rock to examine, and so much more!
+Each year, the SESE community brings to life its research through innovative hands-on activities as part of this special Earth and Space Exploration Day.
 SESE’s research portfolio includes projects on every continent of the world, and extends to the Moon, Mars, Mercury, and beyond.
 We are taking photos of the lunar surface with special cameras, sampling the Red Planet using robotic rovers, studying earthquakes big and small, investigating mud volcanoes in Indonesia and much, much more!

-Each year, the SESE community brings to life its research through innovative hands-on activities as part of this special Earth and Space Exploration Day.
+- Free teacher resources will be available as well as contacts for outreach and more educational interactions with ASU scientists and students.
 We provide students with a "passport" that is stamped upon completion of an activity.
 After the event, some teachers and troop leaders collect the "passports" and award extra-credit or badges based upon the number/types of passport stamps.
-Ask your child’s teacher or leader if he/she offers credit for this.
+We encourage educators to visit to collect teacher packets, hand-outs, supplies, posters, etc.